Are partnerships required to file a Wisconsin partnership return?

-File your returns electronically through the Federal/State E-File program.
+File partnership returns electronically through the Federal/State E-File program.
 Form 3 is available for electronic filing, along with most other Wisconsin corporation and partnership forms and supporting schedules.
-With the Federal/State E-File program, you may electronically file Form 3 along with other Wisconsin and federal returns in a single submission.
-Or, you can use Federal/State E-Filing to file the Wisconsin forms alone.
+With the Federal/State E-File program, a partnership may electronically file Form 3 along with other Wisconsin and federal returns in a single submission.
+Or, a partnership can use Federal/State E-Filing to file the Wisconsin forms alone.

-If you choose to file your partnership returns on paper, the mailing address for Form 3 is given below:
+If a partnership chooses to file partnership returns on paper, the mailing address for Form 3 is given below: